Facebook Oversight Board seeks clarity on review system for high-profile users - NewsBreak

 Facebook Oversight Board seeks clarity on review system for high-profile users

-Sept 21 (Reuters) - Facebook Inc's (FB.O) independent Oversight Board said on Tuesday it has asked the social networking giant to provide clarity on the system it uses to review content decisions relating to some high-profile users.
+(Reuters) - Facebook Inc’s independent Oversight Board said on Tuesday it has asked the social networking giant to provide clarity on the system it uses to review content decisions relating to some high-profile users.

 The board’s inquiry follows a Wall Street Journal report last week that Facebook exempts high-profile users from some or all of its rules, raising questions about its enforcement decisions against harmful content.